Information Literacy Requirement

 Students who for whatever reason are prohibited from using computers may request an exception to take the print version of the course (INL103).
 All requests for exceptions should be submitted to the dean or designee of the School of Liberal Arts.

 Any other exceptions to the completion of the information literacy requirement will be managed on a case-by-case basis by the dean or designee of each school.

-Rationale for the Five-Year Age Limit on Transfer Courses/Examinations
+Rationale for the Five-Year Limit on Transfer Courses/Examinations

-Because the field of information literacy is ever-changing, Excelsior does not accept transfer courses/examinations that were completed more than five years prior to the student's date of enrollment.
-The following developments were considered in the implementation of the five-year age limit: the emergence of Internet-based interactive, multimedia and collaborative tools such as weblogs (blogs, wikis), RSS feeds, social networking, social bookmarking and tagging, synchronous chatting, and the use of mobile devices to access academic information, i.e., academic journals, electronic books, podcast lectures by professors, etc.
+Because the field of information literacy is ever-changing, Excelsior does not accept transfer courses/examinations that were completed more than five years prior to the student’s date of enrollment.
+The following developments were considered in the implementation of the five-year limit: the emergence of Internet based interactive, multimedia and collaborative tools such as weblogs (blogs, wikis), RSS feeds, social networking, social bookmarking and tagging, synchronous chatting; and the use of mobile devices to access academic information, i.e., academic journals, electronic books; podcast lectures by professors, and so on.

 As per standard procedure, students will seek approval of courses to meet the requirement.
 Once approval is given by an academic advisor, students wishing to take Excelsior College’s INL 102 will be directed to the College’s website to register for it.